-Oval Low Braiser - 15"
+Oval Low Roaster - 15"

-Designed to seamlessly transition from the stovetop into the oven, and finally serve at the table, our oval low braiser is a perfect mix of practicality and elegance.
-Perfect for roasting vegetables and baking delicious gratins, the low braiser with its domed lid is also ideal to prepare and serve juicy pork loins, chicken tighs and other meat and poultry.
+Perfect for roasting vegetables and baking delicious gratins, the low roaster with its domed lid is also ideal to prepare and serve juicy pork loins, chicken thighs and other meat and poultry.

 A timeless piece that will transition seamlessly from stovetop to tabletop, and can be proudly displayed to adorn any kitchen when not in use.